ch-stark/tenreasonsforacmwithgitops/blog.md

 Effortlessly visualize and analyze the health and performance of your multi-cluster environment with RHACM's optimized dashboards.
 Take command of your data visualization experience by creating your own dashboards in a managed and controlled way using a Grafana-Developer instance which you can later bring into production.

 These purpose-built dashboards provide valuable insights into the status of applications, clusters, and resources, enabling informed decision-making.
-Let's now proceed to create a customized dashboard tailored for visualizing ArgoCD using some well documented [ArgoCD-metrics](https://argo-cd.readthedocs.io/en/stable/operator-manual/metrics/):
+Let's now proceed to create a customized dashboard tailored for visualizing Argo CD using some well documented [ArgoCD-metrics](https://argo-cd.readthedocs.io/en/stable/operator-manual/metrics/):

 ```
 cat >observability-metrics-custom-allowlist.yaml<<